An Israeli airstrike killed journalists covering the war in Lebanon as they slept

 Friday's deaths are the latest in a long list of journalists who have been killed in Israeli attacks in the past year in Gaza and Lebanon.

-In a report earlier this month, the Committee to Protect Journalists said at least 128 journalists and media workers, all but five of them Palestinian, had been killed in Gaza and Lebanon — more journalists than have died in any year since it started documenting journalist killings in 1992.
+In a report earlier this month, CPJ said at least 128 journalists and media workers, all but five of them Palestinian, had been killed in Gaza and Lebanon — more journalists than have died in any year since it started documenting journalist killings in 1992.
 All of the killings except two were carried out by Israeli forces, it said.

 “One year in, Israel’s conduct of the war in Gaza has exacted an unprecedented and horrific toll on Palestinian journalists and the region’s media landscape,” it said.
 CPJ said it has determined that at least five of the journalists, including one in Lebanon last year, were directly targeted by Israeli forces.
 The group is investigating other cases and unconfirmed reports of other journalists being killed, missing, detained, hurt or threatened.